Hepp's bound for Feynman graphs and matroids: Definition and basic properties

 Our construction is motivated by the Feynman integrals of perturbative quantum field theory \cite{Nakanishi:GraphTheoryFeynmanIntegrals,Brown:PeriodsFeynmanIntegrals,Speer:GeneralizedAmplitudes}.
 The period $\Period{G}$ defined in \eqref{eq:period} is only one particular integral that can be associated to a graph $G$.
 More generally, one considers the Mellin transform

 of $\PsiPol_G^{-\Dim/2}$ as a multivariate function of the variables $\vec{\ind}=(\ind_1,\ldots,\ind_N)$, which we call \emph{indices}.
 In particle physics, they are the exponents of the momentum space propagators attached to each edge of the graph.
-Studying the dependence of \eqref{eq:period-mellin} on $\vec{\ind}$ has proven exceptionally fruitful to understand Feynman integrals.
+The dependence of \eqref{eq:period-mellin} on $\vec{\ind}$ is very useful to understand Feynman integrals.
 For example, difference equations with respect to the indices are heavily used in practical calculations \cite{ChetyrkinTkachov:IBP,Grozin:IBP}.
+When amplitudes in string theories are seen as Mellin transforms, then the indices $\vec{\ind}$ play the role of particle momenta \cite{ArkaniHamedHeLam:Stringy}.

 The function \eqref{eq:period-mellin} is called the \emph{analytically regularized} Feynman integral.
 If the graph $G$ is biconnected, this integral converges for suitable indices, and it extends to a unique meromorphic function of the indices, with poles on families of hyperplanes \cite{Speer:GeneralizedAmplitudes}. \begin{example} The cycle $\Cycle{2}=\Graph[0.3]{bubble}$ with two edges (also called ``bubble'') has $\loops{C_2}=1$ loop and it is {\PlogDiv} when $\ind_1,\ind_2>0$ and $\frac{\Dim}{2}=\ind_1+\ind_2$.
 Since $C_2$ has precisely two spanning trees $\set{e_1}$ and $\set{e_2}$, consisting of the individual edges, the graph polynomial is $\PsiPol_{C_2} = \SP_1 + \SP_2$.
 The regularized Feynman integral therefore becomes